 The next box is called "Next Friend."
-You will only use this box if you are filing this petition on behalf of someone who is 15 years old or younger; or if you are filing on behalf of an adult who is disabled, vulnerable, or otherwise unable to file.
-(You must have legal authority to act on that person's behalf.)
+You will only use this box if you are filing this petition on behalf of someone who is 15 years old or younger, or on behalf of a disabled or vulnerable adult.
 That person is the Petitioner, and you are the Next Friend.
 (Even if you are the parent of the Petitioner, you'll still be called the "Next Friend" in the court documents.)